 At The Phone Co-op we provide a full range of home broadband

-from Unlimited broadband all the way up to Fibre to the Premises.
-Our most popular packages are Unlimited Broadband, which is great for general internet usage, web browsing and streaming; Superfast Fibre Broadband, the most popular choice by our customers.
+packages; all the way up to Fibre to the Premises.
+Superfast Fibre Broadband is the most popular choice by our customers.
 Superfast is the ideal package if you have increasing broadband demands - ideal if you have multiple devices, a large household, for TV streaming, online gaming, etc. Our Superfast Fibre PLUS provides a better experience from your broadband.
 Download, work, stream and play without interruptions.

 Other considerations may be whether or not you need a static IP - something generally only available from a business broadband package

 and necessary if you intend to work via a VPN.